chipsheppard/osixthreeo/readme.txt

 * Started out as an Underscores starter theme http://underscores.me/, (C) 2012-2018 Automattic, Inc., [GPLv2 or later](https://www.gnu.org/licenses/gpl-2.0.html)
 * Uses normalize.css http://necolas.github.io/normalize.css/, (C) 2012-2016 Nicolas Gallagher and Jonathan Neal, [MIT](http://opensource.org/licenses/MIT)

-= Anything else I should know? =
+== Anything else I should know? ==

 Gutenberg column blocks:
 Add a class of "boxed" to a Columns Block to style the columns in nice boxes.
 Add the class "up100" to push a column up for a staggered look - up50, up75, up125, up150, up160, up175 & up200 are also available.

-hr             is 10% black
+Horizontal Rule: If NOT using the WP Block Editor...  the horizontal rule tag (hr) is 10% black.
+Add class=“alt” for 50% white.
-hr class=“alt” is 50% white
+Blockquote:      If NOT using the WP Block Editor... citations go in 'cite' tags.
+A 'span' tag inside the 'cite' tag will unBold the text.

-Blockquote: If NOT using the WP Block Editor... citations go in <cite> tags.
-A <span> tag inside the <cite> tag will unBold the text.
+Buttons:         If NOT using the WP Block Editor... you can make a link into a button by placing class="btn" into the anchor tag.
+Or class="btn secondary" to reverse link/hover the colors.

 == ChangeLog ==